Skip to content

 1. Static Inventory

-• This is generally a simple text file (usually in INI or YAML format) that lists your hosts and their corresponding groups.
+• This is generally a simple text file (usually in INI or YAML format) that lists the hosts and their corresponding groups.

 2. Dynamic Inventory

-• This is generated by a script or a program that retrieves host information from an external source, such as cloud providers (like AWS, Azure, etc.), LDAP, or a database.
+• This is generated by a script or a program that retrieves host information from an external source (such as cloud providers like AWS, Azure, etc.), LDAP or from a database.

 • This allows for real-time updates and adaptability as environments change.